 This gives you 30minutes of Aira use per month on your smartphone.
 So while you can’t expect to use it for navigational purposes, you can most certainly use it if you are in a pinch and need help with a quicker task.
 Not to mention the fact that it is an excellent introductory price for folks who are just looking to start off easy as far as trying the service is concerned.
 The only stipulation with this plan is that the glasses are not included, nor can you include them in your plan.
 Thus, this plan would no doubt require your phone to have a good camera (I personally use a pixel2, who’s camera you really can’t go wrong with at all.)
 You also will no doubt upgrade your plan when you begin to get comfortable with the service, thereby implementing the glasses into your plan.

-The New Premium
+The Replaced Premium

-For $329 a month, existing premium users are now given a 700minute plan.
+For $329 a month, *existing premium users only* are now given a 700minute plan.
 Most folks using the premium plan fell under that minute count anyway, so it makes sense for Aira and its users.
 The original premium plan was said to be unsustainable by the company, which does make sense as for only $329, that opens up the potential for people to technically be able to use thousands of minutes if they so desired.
 I doubt that users actually made that happen, but there were enough users that exceeded a reasonable minute threshold that makes sense for the $329.
-Facilitating that would not make financial sense, so it makes sense for Aira to meet in the middle as far as providing a premium plan is concerned; while not removing it entirely, they determined, based off more moderate premium usage statistics, a fair minute count to put the $329 plan at.
+Facilitating that would not make financial sense, so I would suppose it made sense for Aira to meet in the middle as far as providing a premium plan is concerned; while not removing it entirely, they determined, based off more moderate premium usage statistics, a fair minute count to put the $329 plan at.
 Keep in mind that all these professional, trained agents, as well as the development and support teams, all need to be paid, obviously.
 If they allow something that doesn’t make financial sense to continue, they’ll be losing sustainable revenue in the long-run.

 Horizon Glasses are now Rent-to-own